soyeon513/soyeon513.github.io/_pages/about.md

 My dissertation examines the evolving and overlapping features of UN human rights treaties and their treaty bodies, as well as their interactions with victims and advocates.
 This project has been supported by the MSU Center for Gender in Global Context.

 In other work, I explore the interaction between international and domestic politics, focusing on the role of non-state actors.
-My research is forthcoming in _International Interactions_.
+My research has been published in _International Interactions_.

 I hold M.A. degrees in Political Science from Michigan State University and Korea University, and a B.A. in Global Korean Studies and Political Science from Sogang University, where I graduated *summa cum laude*.